sarthakvengurlekar/PassionPortfolio/my-react-app/src/journal/posts/museum-of-future.md

 For a place built around the idea of “the future,” I expected bolder ideas, stronger storytelling, and more imagination.

-**Final rating: 4/10.**
+**Final rating: 5/10.**
-They could have done a lot more with such a powerful theme, but it ultimately fell short.
+They could have done a lot more with such a powerful theme, it was fun but it ultimately fell short.

+We got home and had killer biryani which was the best way to end our evening.